ArthurYdalgo/time-based-cache-js/README.md

 let cache_store = new CacheStore();
 ```

-An identifier (cacheKeyPrefix) can (and should) be set, so that you can use multiple store, the these stores can use the same cache key without any conflicts
+An identifier (cacheKeyPrefix) can (and should) be set, so that you can use multiple store, these stores can use the same cache key without any conflicts

 ```
 // Create a new cache with a prefix